 Which raises the question people are always asking: Is immigration good for the U.S.?
 And is immigration good for American workers?

-Clearly, there are winners and losers in lots of changes, including immigration.
+There are winners and losers in lots of changes, including immigration.
 If you are a low-skilled, native service employee in a region that faces a massive influx of immigrants of the low-skill variety, chances are your earnings are going to take a hit, and maybe your employment prospects are going to take a hit.
 We certainly document that.

 But just as there are winners and losers, there are costs and benefits.
 In economics, the benefits in this case come from the production side of things and the consumption side of things.

 And then there’s the consumption side, which gets missed in a lot of studies.
-An influx of low-skilled immigrants for service jobs actually keeps down the costs of all those services that are becoming increasingly in demand in places with technology growth.
+An influx of low-skilled immigrants for service jobs keeps down the costs of all those services that are becoming increasingly in demand in places with technology growth.
 That benefits everybody.

 There’s an economic idea, developed by the late economist William Baumol in the 1960s, called “cost disease.”
 Simply put, when productivity increases in the technology and manufacturing sectors, wages rise while prices usually fall.
 But in labor-intensive sectors of the economy, where productivity is more resistant to computerization and machines, wages also often rise, to keep pace, and so do prices.
-Health care and education are two often-cited examples.
+Healthcare and education are two often-cited examples.

-Based on our study, I believe that immigration can be a partial solution to the cost disease we see in areas with technology growth because it will tamp down the costs of those services that are immune to computerization, immune to technology.
+Based on our study, I believe that immigration can be a partial solution to the cost of disease we see in areas with technological growth because it will tamp down the costs of those services that are immune to computerization, immune to technology.
 We know finding native workers willing to work in certain agricultural and service industry jobs is difficult.
 But immigrants, many of whom are from very fraught places with low economic opportunities, are more than willing.
 It’s a potential win-win.

 One thing we would urge, which is beyond the scope of our work here, is for policymakers to think about redistributing the potential resulting windfall in such a way that everyone can win.
 There is the possibility of that.
-Obviously, it’s not happening now.
+It’s not happening now.
 But I think our work points to the fact that, if you look at it aggregately, the flow of immigration we see in areas where technology is booming should be viewed as a positive.